Alkylation unit: Economics

-The common source of the C_{3} alkenes for the alkylation is made available from the gas recovery unit processing the effluents of the Fluid catalytic cracking Unit.
+A common source of the C_{3} and C_{4} alkenes for the alkylation is the gas recovery unit processing the effluents of the Fluid catalytic cracking Unit.
 Isobutane is partly made available from the catalytic reforming and from the atmospheric distillation, although the proportion of the isobutane produced in a refinery is rarely sufficient to run the unit at full capacity and additional isobutane needs therefore to be brought to the refinery.
 The economics of the international and local market of gasolines dictates the spread that a buyer need to pay for isobutane compared to standard commercial butane.

-For all these reasons the margin of the process is very volatile but in spite of its volalitility during the early 21st century it has been on a growing trend.
+For all these reasons the margin of the process is very volatile but in spite of its volatility during the early 21st century it has been on a growing trend.
 In 2015 alkylation gross margin (calculated according to the prices of alkylation feedstocks and effluents) on the US Gulf Coast market reached US$80/barrel of alkylate produced while in the decade preceding 2021, it averaged about $40/bbl.
 As of 2018, alkylation was considered one of the highest value added operations on a refinery.

-Gross margin however exclude variable and fixed operating costs and depreciation.
+Gross margin however excludes variable and fixed operating costs and depreciation.
 Notably, variable costs greatly depend on the technology used, the factor making the difference being the acid consumption.
 Between 50 and 80 kg of H_{2}SO_{4} is frequently required to produce 1 ton of alkylate.
 At preferred condition, the consumption of acid can be much lower, such as 10–30 kg of acid per ton of alkylate, assuming feedstocks without diene impurities leading to undesired side reactions.
 In a SAAU acid costs frequently account for about one third of the total operating costs of alkylation, hence there is considerable incentive to reduce H_{2}SO_{4} consumption.